Jules Stewart Memory transcript 9.Monanzo's Charity Division Gambier Sky Terrace

 ‘Oh I’m not lucky enough to be rid of Estelle for good, I’m sure.
 No she’ll back to ruin my career further.
 Are you recording this?
 Silly question.
 Do you report to Jet Wong directly?’

 I pull my lips into a smile and shake my head.
 ‘One last question, do you recognise this?’
 I show Peta the button from Otterpool Skypark.
 Not a flicker of recognition.

 ‘No,’ she says, ‘can’t think that I’ve ever seen it before.
 Even I’m not so out dated as to wear clothes with buttons.’

 An angry work colleague to add to the jealous friend, rebel boyfriend and controlling mother.
 I need time to reflect and to trawl through your memories.
-If you have anything you can remember set in this time frame please upload it using the the buttons above on the right.
+If you have anything you can remember set in this time frame please upload it here.
 Perhaps talking to Fat Peter will help.